gtonkinhill/panstripe/README.md

-# panplotter
+# panstripe

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of panplotter is to improve the post processing of bacterial pangenome analyses.
+The goal of panstripe is to improve the post processing of bacterial pangenome analyses.
 In particular it aims to replace the dubious but popular pangenome accumulation curve.

 ## Installation